 You are giving your child a new experience so you might take away something good too.
 This time, choose sweets.
 You don’t want them to experience sugar rush during the trip.
 This is a nightmare.
 Pack savory snacks instead.
-They would still love it but they won’t experience sugar rush.
+They will still love it, but they won’t experience sugar rush.

 Let them join the plan

 If your child can already start talking or make decisions at their age, make sure that they are totally involved in the process.
 Ask them where they want to go.
 Show them pictures of the places you are planning to visit.
 They will enjoy it more if they have an idea of the places to visit and finally see the place during the trip.

 This is another piece of bag to prepare on top of the other bags you are already preparing.
 It is an important one though.
 This contains all the toys, story books and games that your child can play with.
 You want them to focus on something so they don’t cry or keep complaining.
 Besides, you might not have spent a lot of time doing these activities because you are too busy.
 This is your chance to do all of them.